-I'd love to hear from you if you want to make your record really stand out.
+I'd love to hear from you if you want to make fantastic and classic pop records.

 Tom is incredibly talented and dedicated to his work.
 He went above and beyond, keeping me in the loop the entire time and made it a truly collaborative process.
 Highly recommend working with him!